molily/molily.de/_posts/2023-11-11-full-circle-development.md

 lang: en
 ---

 Around 1996 or 1997, I started writing HTML.
 My family did not have internet access yet.
 But we owned a computer with a CD-ROM drive.
 On a CD-ROM that came with a video gaming magazine, I found some .HTM files.
 The magazine had shipped its website as HTML files on this CD-ROM because few people had internet access.
-I opened the files in Internet Explorer, then in a text editor.
+I opened the files in Internet Explorer, then in Notepad.
 I changed the code and immediately realized the creative power of Hypertext.
 I created my first HTML pages and I distributed them via floppy disks.

 A few years later, we got internet access at home.
 I immediately uploaded a personal website to a free webhoster.
 I became involved with the German [SELFHTML documentation](), which was to German web developers what the Mozilla Developer Network is today: the definitive guide and reference for web technologies.